KatjaGlassConsulting/SAS/programs/example_compare/description.md

  ERROR: File ADAM_MOD.ADDTE.DATA does not exist.
 ```

-- either checkout the source or
+Next Steps:

 - check to modify the call
+- check the documentation or
+- check the source

 Copy the datasets to the work library: